 Divorce Mediation

 If they are in agreement on big issues like property division, custody, and financial support, mediation might be a great option.
 Divorcing spouses often save time, stress, and fees by using a mediation process rather than litigation.
-By working out their issues with the help of an impartial mediator, going to court can be avoided.
+By working out their family law issues with the help of an impartial mediator, going to court can be avoided.

 Divorce Litigation